MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlock.md

 #### Textures and Sub-textures

 As shown in the JSON code above, the canvas block is using two textures.
-The top and bottom are using the existing **log_oak_top.png** while the other side is using a custom texture.
+The top and bottom are using the existing **log_oak_top.png** while the other sides are using a custom texture.
 Blocks can also be assigned a single texture to cover every side of a block with the same texture.

 `"textures": "canvasblock"`